 IN RESIDENCE Social Dancing at Folkist Space with Summer McCall!

-On March 28th at 7PM, Summer joins us to demonstrate social dance calling and teach simple group dances to the sound of live fiddle tunes.
-This short workshop is beginner-friendly, and will be paired with an artist Q&A chat and time to meet the artist resident over refreshments.
+The dance workshop will be paired with an artist Q&A chat and time to meet the artist resident over refreshments.

 About the artist